bcgov/bcstats-duckdb-storage-mvp/README.md

 A working MVP for loading multiple CSV files into a DuckDB database using `dbt-duckdb` is located in the `/sei_dbt` folder.
 See `/sei_dbt/README.md` for details.

 Some initial prototyping and performance testing was implemented using R&mdash;scripts and documentation of this approach are including in the `/r-implementation` folder.
+See `/r-implementation/README.md` for details.

 ### Project Status
 An MVP project currently in active development.